quicwg/base-drafts/draft-ietf-quic-recovery.md

 {{?RFC5681}} and is additionally resilient to spurious RTO events {{?RFC5682}}.

 When the last TLP packet is sent, a timer is scheduled for the RTO period.
-When this timer fires, the sender sends two packets, to evoke acknowledgements from the receiver, and restarts the RTO timer.
+When this timer expires, the sender sends two packets, to evoke acknowledgements from the receiver, and restarts the RTO timer.

 Similar to TCP {{?RFC6298}}, the RTO period is set based on the following